 Genital Herpes is a viral infection transmitted with sexual intercourse caused by the Herpes Simplex Virus (HSV).
-The symptoms are sores in the anogenital area, lips, or oral cavity.
+Symptoms include sores in the genital and/or anal area, lips, or oral cavity.
 We cannot eradicate HSV from the body.
-Even if Herpes goes away without medication, outbreaks and relapses can be treated with local creams or tablets to minimize the symptoms and speed up the recovery.
+Even if Herpes goes away on its own without medication, outbreaks and relapses can be treated with local creams or tablets to minimize the symptoms and speed up the recovery.
 When relapses are too frequent, we might prescribe continuous suppressive therapy (long-term daily pills).

 The skin swab test and sometimes the urine analysis are helpful for diagnosis.
-We test the serum antibodies to know if the non-symptomatic patient has already been infected.
+We test the serum antibodies to know if one was already exposed to the infection.

 The Herpes Simplex Virus causes a chronic long-life infection.
 There are two types of herpes virus: Herpes Genitalis (HSV-2) and Herpes Labialis (HSV-1).
 Both can spread during vaginal, anal, or oral sex with someone who has even mild symptomatic disease.
 The transmission occurs through contact with a herpes sore, saliva, genital secretions, skin, or oral mucosa of the affected partner.

 In the first outbreak, the specific antibodies are not readily available because the immune system does not recognize the new infection.
-Therefore, the disease is more severe, and sores are spread in an extended area of genital skin or mucosa.
-Moreover, the infection may compromise the general status with fever and malaise explained by the immune reaction against the virus.
+Therefore, the disease is more severe, and sores spread in an extended area of genital skin or mucosa.
+Moreover, the condition may compromise the general status with fever and malaise due to the immune reaction against the virus.

 The belief that people can get infected from public toilet seats, bedding, or swimming pools, or from touching objects such as silverware, soap, or towels, is unlikely.

 The infection may affect the genital skin or the mucosa of the urethra in men and the external genital and the vaginal mucosa in women.
 The infected site looks like a painful red patch that progresses into small blisters full of liquid containing the virus.
 These blisters usually break up, becoming very painful and releasing the virus that can infect further.
-When the blisters dry up, they will be covered by a crust that goes away in small fragments, leaving the underlying skin healed.
+When the blisters dry up, they cover with a crust that goes away in small fragments, leaving the underlying skin healed.
 The healing process may take 1 to 4 weeks.